Toward nuclear physics from lattice QCD on quantum computers: Model demonstration

 Let us consider nonrelativistic fermions on a one-dimensional torus.
 There are four spin-isospin species, i.e., protons and neutrons with up and down spins.
 The nuclear force is approximated by contact attractive interaction.
 The Hamiltonian is

 with the spin-isospin index $i=1,2,3,4$.
 The Hamiltonian \eqref{eqmodel} preserves the fermion numbers $A_i=\sum_x \langle\hat{\rho}_i(x)\rangle$ and the total fermion number $A=\sum_i A_i$.
 The energy spectrum of each fermion number sector can be exactly computed by matrix diagonalization, as shown in Fig.~\ref{figE}.
 We considered the four sectors $A=2$ ($A_1=A_2=1$, $A_3=A_4=0$), $A=3$ ($A_1=A_2=A_3=1$, $A_4=0$), and $A=4$ ($A_1=A_2=A_3=A_4=1$).
-As the total fermion number increases from $A=2$ to $A=4$, the energy gap between the ground state and the first excited state decreases, although quantitative dependence is different from the asymptotic one \eqref{eqdelta}.
+As the total fermion number increases from $A=2$ to $A=4$, the energy gap between the ground state and the first excited state decreases and approximately reproduces $\Delta = O(A^{-1})$.
 At the same time, the difference between the ground state energy and the non-interacting one $Am$ increases due to the attractive interaction.
 The wave function gets more localized, as can be seen from the two-point correlation function $\langle \hat{\rho}_1(0) \hat{\rho}_2(x)\rangle$ in Fig.~\ref{figE}.
 In the nuclear physics language, up to four nucleons can occupy the first nuclear shell and a helium $(A=4)$ is the most tightly bound.
 (Note however that we need more analysis to know whether these are really bound states.)
 In this model, the ground state mass is equal to the ground state energy, $M=E=\langle \Psi_A| \hat{H} |\Psi_A \rangle$, because $\langle \Psi_0| \hat{H} |\Psi_0 \rangle$ is trivially zero.

 For $A\le 4$ in Fig.~\ref{figE}, the solvable Hamiltonian can be chosen as

 The corresponding initial state is $|\Phi_A\rangle = \hat{\mathcal{N}}^\dagger |0\rangle = \prod_{i=1}^A \hat{b}^\dagger_i(0) |0\rangle$, where $|0\rangle$ is the empty vacuum.
 The final Hamiltonian \eqref{eqmodel} is encoded by the Jordan-Wigner transformation as